coding-to-music/chakra-ui-nextjs-demo/README.md

 </Text>
 ```

-We’re using the Text component to recreate a `<p>` tag and the Code component to create our `<code>` tag.
+We’re using the Text component to recreate a `<p><em>` tag and the Code component to create our `<code>` tag.
 Similar to our Heading component, we’re adding a fontSize to make the font bigger and mt which stands for margin-top to add some space above it.

 And now we have our header!

 <div style="text-align:center;">
   <img src="/images/chakra-ui-text-with-code-component.jpg" alt="Image" />
-  <p>Chakra UI Text component with Code</p>
+  <p><em>Chakra UI Text component with Code</em></p>
 </div>

 ### Replacing info cards with Chakra UI components